This post contains affiliate links. Please read our disclosure policy.

 - Using a high-quality grain mill makes all the difference between grainy baked goods and light, fluffy baked goods.
 I use a Mockmill professional grain mill and it produces tremendously better results than other mills I’ve had.

-- Whole grain biscuits can be stored in an airtight container at room temperature for 3-5 days.
+- Freshly milled biscuits can be stored in an airtight container at room temperature for 3-5 days.
 I recommend storing them in the freezer if you won’t be enjoying them quickly.

 - To get an accurate measurement, be sure to spoon and level the flour.
 Avoid packing it into the measuring cup.